Skip to main content

 SELECT name, email FROM customers WHERE country = 'US';

-Place your cursor in any statement and press Cmd+Enter to execute just that statement.
+Place your cursor in any statement and press Cmd+Enter to execute just that one.

 Selecting and Executing

-Select text in the editor and press Cmd+Enter to execute only the selection.
-If your selection contains multiple statements (separated by semicolons), they are executed sequentially within a transaction:
+Select text and press Cmd+Enter to run only the selection.
+Multiple statements in the selection run sequentially in a transaction:

-• If any statement fails, execution stops and all changes are rolled back
+• If any statement fails, execution stops and all changes roll back

-• Results from the last SELECT statement are displayed in the data grid
+• The last SELECT result appears in the data grid

 • Each statement is recorded individually in query history

-This is useful for running SQL dumps, migrations, or batches of related statements:
+Good for running migrations or batches of related statements:

 DROP TABLE IF EXISTS users;